maximo-ale/course-platform-api/README.md

 Note: The first request after a period of inactivity might take a few seconds due to Render’s server cold start.

+## Database Reset for Demo

+This project includes a script to reset the database and load test data automatically when the server starts with:

+RESET_DB_ON_START=true

+Notes:

+Only for demo/testing purposes.

+It is disabled by default (RESET_DB_ON_START=false) in production to preserve real data.

+This ensures each recruiter or tester starts with a clean environment.
 ## Techs Used

 - Node.js